Duane Adler: Career

 Duane Adler wrote the original screenplay for the 2001 film Save the Last Dance.
 Paramount Pictures hired Cheryl Edwards to rewrite the screenplay, and she worked on it in the course of nine months.
 Paramount tentatively gave both writers their first screenplay credits, and Adler requested arbitration to claim sole screenplay credit based on his primary contribution.
 The first arbitration case was inconclusive due to a factual error, and a second arbitration case led to Adler receiving story credit, with both Adler and Edwards receiving screenplay credit.

 Adler also wrote the film's 2006 sequel Save the Last Dance 2 and co-wrote the 2006 film Step Up with Melissa Rosenberg.
 In 2008, he began writing Venice Beach, a "music-driven romance" starring singer Ne-Yo, who had appeared in Save the Last Dance 2.
 The film did not reach production.
 In 2009, Adler was hired to rewrite a script for the teen dance drama Jump Around, which revolved around a team in a Double Dutch jump rope competition with the intent to direct, though the film was never produced.

-Adler's directorial debut came with the 2013 film Make Your Move, which he had tried to make for over seven years.
+Adler's first effort as writer-director came with the 2013 film Make Your Move, which he had tried to make for over seven years.
 He initially sought to work with Savion Glover to make a film revolving around tap dance, but his pitch did not achieve results.
 He had another idea of a collaboration between an American boy and an Asian girl who were both musicians, and he sought to merge that with tap dance.
 After some difficulty, he was inspired by a New York-based Japanese trope named COBU that used taiko drums.
 Film producer Robert W. Cort supported Adler's project, and Adler wrote and directed Make Your Move.

 Adler then directed the 2017 film Heartbeats, which featured an American family going to a wedding in India and shows both American and Indian styles of dancing.
 Following Heartbeats, the television network Fox committed to the script of Shine, a television film that involved Adler as writer and executive producer.
 The film was not produced.
 In 2019, Adler and the studio Entertainment One received a pilot commitment from the TV network ABC to produce House of the Rising Sun, featuring two feuding families with the backdrop being a New Orleans nightclub.
+He also developed a multi-generational dance series for Fox.